KyLeggiero/Recipes/_posts/2020-05-14-Fried-Chicken.md

 First I get out my cast-iron **skillet**.
 Any shallow pan/skillet will do, I just like using this one.
 I pour a quarter inch (about half a centimeter) of **peanut oil** into it and **turn the burner to medium**, so it's hot enough to start cooking the chicken the moment the first piece touches it.

+I also like to have a big lid so I can cover the pan while the chicken cooks.
+This reduces splatter and keeps the heat in, leading to a more thorough cook.

 Next, I set out **3 bowls** for the breading/batter.
 Like, cereal bowl size.
 Here's what I put in each one: